 Pathway to General Accounting

-- complete the Bachelor's degree in Liberal Studies
+- complete the BS or BA in Liberal Studies (self-design)

 - take the pre-requisites for the Master of Accountancy program as part of your elective credits

 Students with more than 90 credits of college credit often find that they can complete the LIS degree followed by the MACC option in about the same amount of time as completion of their undergraduate degree in Accounting.
 You should also keep in mind that the Summer Accounting Institute offers an excellent option for completion of the Accounting pre-requisites for the MACC.